 When assigning homework, consider the at-home support, maturity, and outside-of-school commitments involved.
 Think about the kind of school and home balance you would want for your own children.
 Go with that.

 PROVIDE CLASS TIME

-Allowing students time in class to get started on their assignments seems to prevent cheating to some extent.
+Allowing students time in class to get started on their assignments seems to curb cheating to some extent.
 When students have class time, they are able to knock out part of the assignment, which leaves less to fret over later.
 Additionally, it gives them an opportunity to ask questions.